mahykari/game-of-life/README.md

 Mechanics of the game is explained here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.

-This version assumes a toroid (donute-shaped) structure on the field.
+This version assumes a toroid (donut-shaped) structure on the field.
 Initial generation is a random placement of live cells in the field.